ArnauVallve94/mcv-m5/README.md

 # Object recognition - Week 2
 ## Abstract
 On this part of the project we put the focus on the recognition approach for our Scene Understanding framework for Autonomous Vehicles.
 To start state-of-the-art models are tested over different datasets.
 The results with VGG were as expected, with an accuracy of ~95%.
-A set further was taken when designing our own model, which merges two other state-of-the-art systems: GoogLeNet and ResNet.
+A step further was taken when designing our own model, which merges two other state-of-the-art systems: GoogLeNet and ResNet.
 We took the inception module of the first one and at the end of each module that we include input and output of it are added.
-As a result our model achieves state-of-the-art meassures with a loss of 0.228 and accuracy of 97.07 %.
+As a result our model achieves state-of-the-art measures with a loss of 0.228 and accuracy of 97.07 %.

 Link to the <a href="https://drive.google.com/open?id=1-oUoocoUbNQGtc-Pw5gQgt0Lo1bocq5_CWq0KBo2nQ8">Google Slide</a> presentation